04092000f/LicensePlateFinder/README.md

-# License Plate Finder
+# LicensePlateFinder

-This project implements **YOLOv5** to build a high-precision **License Plate Detection Model**.
+LicensePlateFinder implements **YOLOv5** to build a high-precision **License Plate Detection Model**.
 The model was fine-tuned on a custom dataset and achieved impressive performance:

 - **mAP@0.5:0.95**: `0.762`
 - **mAP@0.5**: `0.831` (VOC metric)